fcostin/hybrid_poisson_hmm/README.md

 	immediate.

 Note that performance appears to be greatly accelerated when solving large batches of these approximation problems.

-There must be considerable overhead in the python/cython wrapper bindings.
-This could use further investigation.
+### Performance (single core)

-The batched implementation can fit 320k randomly-sized mixtures, each consisting of 1 -- 20 component Gamma distributions in less than 0.175 seconds on an AMD 2200G CPU, using a single core.
-That's a running time of around 540 nanoseconds per mixture fit.
+The "rough" lower-accuracy batched implementation can fit 320k randomly-sized mixtures, each consisting of 1 -- 20 component Gamma distributions in around 0.106 seconds on an AMD 2200G CPU, using a single core.
+That is:

+*	331 nanos per mixture fit, or equivalently
+*	3 million mixture fits per second.